 FRANCE: Danone Waters Q3 sales up, confirms FY guidance

-Danone Waters has reported an increase in third-quarter sales and confirmed its full-year growth targets.
+Danone Waters has posted an increase in third-quarter sales and confirmed its full-year targets for growth.

 Click here to view the full earnings release.

 - Trump, local spirits and the IR role - The Analyst

 - Is Irish whiskey ready to recognise its potential?

 - Cannabis – A clear and present danger to alcohol

 - Diageo NA head on Trump, Millennials, Bourbon

 - Beam Suntory opens global headquarters in Chicago